apache/couchdb/src/docs/src/install/troubleshooting.rst

 but the short answer is that you should decrease ``ulimit -n`` or lower the ``vm.args`` parameter ``+Q`` to something reasonable like 1024.

-function raised exception (Cannot encode 'undefined' value as JSON)
+Function raised exception (Cannot encode 'undefined' value as JSON)
 -------------------------------------------------------------------
 If you see this in the CouchDB error logs, the JavaScript code you are using for either a map or reduce function is referencing an object member that is